meteatamel/knative-tutorial/setup/README.md

 There are 2 ways of setting up authentication in Knative GCP:

-1. Workload identity (Recommended)
+1. Kubernetes secrets
-2. Kubernetes secrets
+2. Workload identity

 Workload identity is the recommended mechanism but we have scripts for both.
 Pick one of the mechanisms and use appropriate scripts.